singhaditya8499/Machine-Learning/Fashion-MNIST/README.md

 ## Results

+We ran different algorithms to improve upon the accuracy over the Fashion MNIST.

+### Basic Neural Network

 The script uses a neural network with a specific architecture:

 - Input Layer: Flatten layer for flattening the 28x28 images.